All Episodes

 Well, they would leave him alone.

-However, I mean it's a double-edged sword.
+However, I mean, it's a double-edged sword.

 Yeah, they're trying to bloody him up, no doubt about it.

-But let me let me promise you something else.
+But let me promise you something else.

-Whether the candidate is Donald Trump, Ron DeSantis, let's see, uh Mike Pompeo, Nikki Haley, Tim Scott, Chris Christie, which is a joke.
+Whether the candidate is Donald Trump, Ron DeSantis, let's see, Mike Pompeo, Nikki Haley, Tim Scott, Chris Christie, which is a joke.

-Um who else is it?
+Who else is it?

-Maybe Glenn Yunkin, we keep hearing rumors he may want to get in.
+We keep hearing rumors he may want to get in.

 I promise you.